Universal Freezing Transitions of Dipole-Conserving Chains

-In fact, \cref{eq:FiniteConfigProb} gives the exact density of occurrences of any given configuration of $x$ particles over $m$ sites in a typical state.
-This is proven in Appendix \ref{app:typicalstatesd2}, and has important consequences for the dynamics of the system: in particular, it implies the presence of a finite density of absolute blockages in any typical state, guaranteeing the presence of a finite density of frozen sites, and hence of strong fragmentation at any filling $\nu$ by the derivation in Section \ref{sec:strongfrag}.
+up to $\mathcal{O}(1/L)$ corrections.
+Hence, a given configuration of $x$ particles over $m$ sites will occur on average $ L \nu^x (1-\nu)^{m-x}$ times in randomly chosen states (and so \cref{eq:FiniteConfigProb} is also the density of occurrences in a single typical state).
+This is proven in Appendix \ref{app:typicalstatesd2}, and has important consequences for the dynamics of the system.
+In particular, it implies the presence of a finite density of absolute blockages (and hence of frozen sites) in any typical state, in turn implying strong fragmentation at any filling $\nu$ by the results in Section \ref{sec:strongfrag}.

-We shall now use the result in \cref{eq:FiniteConfigProb} to compute the active bubble configuration density function $a_2(x,\ell,k=4,\nu L,L)$ in the thermodynamic limit.
+We now use \eqref{eq:FiniteConfigProb} to compute the exact active bubble density function $a^{(2,4)}(x,\ell,\nu L,L)$ in the thermodynamic limit.
 It is clear from the above discussion that this function must be of the general form

-where the function $P_{\text{b}}(\nu)$ is the probability that the particles next to the active bubble configuration, either to the right or the left, will be arranged so as to form a blockage consisting of at least 3 frozen sites.
-By the restricted mobility derived in Section \ref{sec:AbsoluteBlockages}, the simplest way for this to happen would be if there was a sequence of 4 holes or 4 particles next to the active bubble, resulting in the lower bound
+where the function $P_{\text{b}}(\nu)$ is the probability that the particles next to the active bubble, either to the right or the left, will be arranged so as to form a blockage consisting of at least 3 frozen sites.
+By the restricted mobility derived in Section \ref{sec:AbsoluteBlockages}, the simplest way for this to happen would be if there was a sequence of 4 holes or 4 particles next to the active bubble \footnote{Note that 4 holes or 4 particles, instead of 5, are already sufficient to obtain a blockage because by definition the particles (and holes) in an active bubble cannot propagate past the leftmost and rightmost sites of the bubble.}, resulting in the lower bound